-False Claims Act settlements and judgments returned $2.8 billion to federal agencies and programs in fiscal year 2018, with more than 89 percent of the recoveries coming from cases involving health care fraud, according to the U.S. Department of Justice (DOJ).
+False Claims Act settlements and judgments returned over $2.2 billion to federal agencies and programs in fiscal year 2020, with more than $1.8 billion in recoveries coming from cases involving health care fraud, according to the U.S. Department of Justice (DOJ).

 Of the $2.2 billion in recoveries in 2020, nearly 75 percent of them – more than $1.6 billion – were qui tam cases initiated by whistleblowers who witnessed fraud or other wrongdoing and chose to file suit on behalf of the U.S. government.

 Total awards paid to whistleblowers whose FCA cases resulted in a recovery amounted to $309 million collectively in 2020.

 There also is a part of the False Claims Act that is known as the whistleblower protection provision.
 This provision ensures that if you are fired, demoted, suspended, threatened or discriminated against in any other way by an employer as a result of your filing a report of fraud, that you may be reinstated to your former position.
 This includes receiving any seniority that may have been lost, as well as back pay, interest and other compensation lost as a result of your whistleblower actions.

 Additionally, the Whistleblower Protection Act of 1989 is a federal law that protects federal whistleblowers who work for the government and report misconduct within their ranks.
 Under the law, federal employers are forbidden from retaliating against employees who file complaints.
 Federal employees may file a complaint about matters involving violation of a law, rule or regulation; gross mismanagement; gross waste of funds; abuse of authority; or substantial and specific danger to public health or safety.